erdg/learning-picolisp/make-that-shit.md

 -> (blue things)
 ```

 We know that we're building lists... then we're linking different things together... but then what?
 What exactly is happening, especially in the first call to `link` in each of the preceeding examples?
 Well, the beauty of the `make` is that we can build lists that are the result of arbitrary lisp-isms. *WUT?* That means we can call any function we want to get the desired list!
 Check it.
 In the example that returned `(red thing)`, we wanted to find the word 'red' from a list of colors.
-We did that with another PicoLisp function that you should know, `find`
+We did that with another PicoLisp function that you should know, `find`.

 ```lisp
 : (doc 'find)
 ```
 The wording there is a bit confusing. `find` looks at each item in the list, one after the other, to see if it passes a test.
 It then returns the first item that passes the test.
 In our case, the test was, *Is this item the word 'red'?* Once it found the word 'red', `find` was all like, "Hey I got it!
 It's 'red'.
 Here you go!"
 And all of that was wrapped in a `link`, so we stuck it at the beginning of the list.
 And then we linked the word 'thing' to that list.

 Similarly, in the example that returned `(blue thing)`, we wanted to find the first item that wasn't a number.
-We found blue, and then `link`ed 'thing' to it.
+We found 'blue', and then `link`ed 'thing' to it.

+### todo
+- more examples with `link`
+- examples and explanations for `chain`, `yoke`, and `made`.